 Skill development is the foundation of a Harlem Academy education.
 We believe that core academic skills (reading, writing, and mathematical reasoning) and strong character habits (initiative, integrity, compassion, and determination) are the key ingredients students need for success at top secondary schools and as contributing members of the community.
 To build these skills, our approach combines depth, practice, challenge, and engagement in every curricular area.

-- Lower school art: Students delve deeply into three Harlem-based artists each year, leaving time to exploring their influences, impact, and techniques.
+- Lower school art: Students delve deeply into three Harlem-based artists each year, leaving time to explore their influences, impact, and techniques.

 - Middle school English: Students take a performance-driven approach to Shakespeare, emerging after three years with the confidence and skill needed to tackle any challenging text.